 Federal law protects the confidentiality of student education records as well as personally identifiable information contained in such records.
 At the same time, federal and state laws guarantee parents access to this information.

-A school district is not required to conduct a hearing in open session if it will disclose identifiable information about a student younger than 18.
-This prohibition does not apply if the student is 18 or older, or if the parents/guardians request an open hearing.
+A school district is not required to conduct a hearing in open session if doing so would disclose identifiable information about a student younger than 18.
+This does not apply if the student is 18 or older, or if the parents/guardians request an open hearing.

 Texas Education Code Sec.
 39.030 makes a student’s test scores confidential.
 They may be released only as permitted by FERPA.
 Public release of test information cannot contain the names of students or otherwise implicitly identify the students, but may contain information regarding ethnicity, grade, subject, etc. TEA prohibits encouraging or helping another person to breach test security and requires reporting of known violations.
 A supervisor who gives directions inconsistent with the rules should be referred to the district’s testing coordinator.